What is instructional control?

 Once the student responds readily to very easy types of instructions, give instructions for tasks that are slightly more difficult or otherwise less preferred, while still maintaining a high rate of responding and high success rate by interspersing easier tasks.
 After one or two more difficult trials, easier tasks should be presented.
 It is very important to keep “pushing “ the student to the next level of response without pushing so fast as to lose his motivation to respond.
-However, this will be a difficult balance-unless instructors are well paired with the reinforcement, the student may lose his motivation to respond one the demands placed upon him are increased.
+However, this will be a difficult balance unless the instructors are well paired with the reinforcement!
 It is always better to present fewer instructions and have the student respond with higher-quality responses rather than try to present more instructions and compromise the quality of responding and attending.

 It is extremely important to teach in all environments to both foster generalization and to ensure his participation in learning activities in all environments.

 Research & Resources